 Listed in 1,000 Places to See Before You Die, The Bailey-Matthew’s Shell Museum on Sanibel Island offers something educational, beautiful, and just plain interesting, no matter what your age.
 First of all, admission to the museum is a reasonable $7 for adults and $4 for kids ages 5-16 (children 4 and under are free).
 With 26 exhibits, including a children’s learning lab, live tank demonstrations, and MMMM…Mollusks!, you’ll want to leave at least a half an hour to watch The Secret Lives of Seashells (viewing every 30 minutes in the theater just off the main lobby).
 Kids, especially, will learn how seashells are formed and that mollusks are truly amazing, living, animals.

-Offering weekly workshops, special programs, and trips (like free Family Beach Walks: Walk the Beach with Experts), it’s worth taking a quick glance at the What’s New page on the museum website before you visit the area.
+Offering weekly workshops, special programs, and trips (like free Family Beach Walks: Walk the Beach with Experts), it’s worth taking a quick glance at the museum website before you visit the area.
 In addition, excellent print resource materials are provided between the front desk and the theater in the museum lobby.
 You’ll find subjects like “What Shell Seekers Need to Know About Tides,” “How, When, and Where to Find Shells,” “Safe Travel for Shells: How to Get Them Home in One Piece,” and “Cleaning Your Shells” (and, for any of you who have previously experienced the distinct odor of a decomposing mollusk, take one for you and one for a friend).

 But wait, there’s more.